syncfusion-content/wpf-docs/wpf/installation-and-upgrade/System-Requirements.md

 # System Requirements for WPF

-The following topic describes the system requirements for Syncfusion WPF platform.
+The system requirements for using our Syncfusion WPF platform are as follows

 ### Operating Systems